ngless-toolkit/ngless/README.md

     chmod +x ngless-0.0.0-unreleased-Linux64
     ./ngless-0.0.0-unreleased-Linux64

-This download bundles bwa and samtools (also statically linked).
+This download bundles bwa, samtools and megahit (also statically linked).

-If you want to try one of ngless' builtin modules (motus, specI, ...) you can download [the full nighly build zip file](https://gitlab.com/ngless/ngless/builds/artifacts/master/download?job=build-and-test) which includes them.
+If you want to try one of ngless' builtin modules (motus, specI, ...) you can download [the full nighly build zip file](https://gitlab.com/ngless/ngless/builds/artifacts/master/download?job=build-and-test-ubuntu) which includes them.

 ### Brew